CAN: Feature Co-Action for Click-Through Rate Prediction: Related Work

-Combinatorial embedding methods measure feature co-action in terms of combinatorial embeddings.
 Factorization Machines (FM)~\cite{rendle2010factorization} is a representative method in the age of shallow models.
-In FM, the feature co-action is modeled as the inner product of latent vectors of features.
-However, FM uses the same latent vectors in different types of inter-field interactions, which may cause the \textit{coupled gradient} issue and degrades the model capacity~\cite{QuFZTNGYH19PNN}.
-The \textit{coupled gradient} issue is caused by using the same latent vectors in different types of inter-field interactions, where two supposedly independent features are updated in the same direction during the gradient update process.
-Besides, the representative power of FM is limited by its shallow nature.
-Inspired by the success of deep learning, recent CTR prediction model has made the transition from traditional shallow approaches to modern deep approaches.
-DNNs are powerful to model non-linear interaction at bit-wise level, however, the feature co-action is learned in an implicit fashion.
-Many works have shown that model feature co-action explicitly by combining feature embeddings is beneficial to CTR prediction.
-Wide\&Deep~\cite{cheng2016wide} manually designed cartesian product features as the input of the ``wide" module, which is a generalized linear model.
-The ``wide'' module is combined with a deep neural network to predict the final score for CTR prediction.
-DeepFM~\cite{guo2017deepfm} imposes a factorization machines as ``wide'' module in Wide\&Deep with no need of constructing cartesian product feature manually. \citet{qu2016product} proposes Product-based Neural Network (PNN), which introduces a product layer to capture feature co-action between inter-field categories.
-The output of the product layer is fed as input to the following DNN for the final prediction.
+In FM, feature interaction is modeled as the inner product of latent vectors of features.
+However, FM uses the same latent vectors in different types of inter-field interactions.
+DeepFM~\cite{guo2017deepfm} imposes a factorization machine as ``wide'' module in Wide\&Deep~\cite{cheng2016wide} with no need of constructing cartesian product feature manually.
+In Product-based Neural Network (PNN)~\cite{qu2016product,qu2018product}, a product layer is introduced to capture feature interactions between inter-field categories.
 Deep \& Cross Network (DCN)~\cite{WangFFW2017DCN} applies feature crossing at each layer.
-Although these methods achieve remarkable performance gain compared with plain DNN, they still have some limitation.
-Specifically, the embedding of each ID takes the responsibility of representation learning and co-action modeling simultaneously.
-The mutual interferences between representation learning and co-action modeling might hurt the performance.
-Consequently, the restriction of combinatorial embedding does not make full use of the power of feature co-action.
+Operation-aware Neural Networks (ONN)~\cite{yang2020operation} learns feature interaction through some different operations.
+Although the above approaches achieve some performance gain compared with plain DNN, the embedding of each ID takes the responsibility of representation learning and interaction modeling simultaneously and the mutual interferences between them might hurt the performance.